 - 1 tablespoon cornstarch mixed with 1 tablespoon water to make a slurry

-- If you have not, prepare the Homemade BBQ Sauce.
+- If you are making your own, prepare a Homemade BBQ Sauce.

 - Lightly coat a 5-quart or larger slow cooker with nonstick spray.
 Arrange the chicken in a single layer on the bottom of the slow cooker.
 Top with sauce, spooning the sauce all over the top.
 If you made a batch of the Homemade BBQ Sauce, reserve the rest for serving.